JezuzLizard/Public-BO2-Mods/Configuration Mod/readme.md

 Added dvars which allow you to control the minimum and maximum time it takes for a zombie to die to a nuke

 Added a dvar that allows max ammo to apply to downed players

+# Update 4/10/20

+### Powerups

+Added support for disabling individual powerups

+Added the ability to disable all powerup drops

+Added the ability to make all zombies drop a powerup

+### Spawnrate

+Added the ability to set the zombie spawn rate

+Added the ability to lock the zombie spawn rate

+Added the ability to change the spawn rate multiplier

+Added the ability for the zombie spawn rate to automatically adjust if the roundNumber dvar was used

+### Zombie Movespeed

+Added the ability to lock the zombie movespeed

+Added the ability to set a cap to the zombie movespeed

+### Zombie Health

+Added the ability to set a health cap

+Added tha ability to lock the zombie health

+### Zombies Per Round

+Added the ability to lock the zombies per round